IndomieGorengSatu/Mie/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## Sore throats are a pain in the neck!